Current position: Assistant Professor at Dalhousie University, Canada

 Research focus: Nanomaterials for renewable energy

-For her achievements, Mita received a Green Talents award in 2013, which gave her the opportunity to study carbon dioxide sequestration during her two-month research stay at the Technical University of Munich, Germany.
-Afterwards, she worked on mesostructured earth abundant materials for fuel generation at the California Institute of Technology, USA.
-Mita was awarded the NSERC Postdoctoral Fellowship in 2014 to carry out her work at Caltech.
+Mita received the Green Talents award, which gave her the opportunity to study carbon dioxide sequestration during her two-month research stay at the Technical University of Munich, Germany.
+Afterwards, she worked on mesostructured earth abundant materials for fuel generation at the California Institute of Technology, United States of America.
+Mita was awarded a Postdoctoral Fellowship by Natural Sciences and Engineering Research Council of Canada in 2014 to carry out her work at Caltech.

 2015 Canadian Council of University Chemistry Chairs Doctoral Award